decretist/Dissertation/Chapter1/chapter1.md

 to assume an outsized importance in the canonical tradition when figures such as Augustine of Hippo (†430) or Caesarius of Arles (†542) either participated in or presided over them: "*Etiam S.
-Augustinus Yponensis episcopus in eadem sinodo legitur fuisse, temporibus Honorii Augusti.* (It is read that St. Augustine, bishop of Hippo, also attended this synod.)"[^40] By the time the *Decretum* was compiled, the cumulative output of the ecumenical councils and provincial synods amounted to a considerable mass of material, and
+Augustinus Yponensis episcopus in eadem sinodo legitur fuisse."*
+(It is read that St. Augustine, bishop of Hippo, also attended this synod.)"[^40] By the time the *Decretum* was compiled, the cumulative output of the ecumenical councils and provincial synods amounted to a considerable mass of material, and